Post Tagging in Rival IQ helps you categorize posts just the way you want to, helping you answer those questions you've always been curious about.

 6.💡Pro Tip - Edit or delete a Post Tag

 When you edit the tag name, it will be reflected throughout the posts.
-When you delete the tag, they will be removed from posts.
+When you delete the tag, the tag will be removed from all posts.

 Step 3: Analyze Post Tags

-1. On the Post Tags page, you'll see that the tags you've created appear on the first table.
+1. On the Post Tags page, you'll see the tags with the highest engagement rate on the first table.

 2. To edit the columns in this table, click the "Manage Columns..." button.